anotherRedbeard/apimdemo-environment/iac/bicep/README.md

     `create-aoai-load-balancing.bicep` is the main template for this.
 Here we are creating 3 backends (these are OpenAI endpoints) in 3 different Azure regions and load balancing across each of them based on the deployment name.
 That is 2 backend pools, one for each deployment.
 This setup is using Round Robin, but there are ways to use weighted and priority in the backend pools.
 You can find more info in the [load balancing options](https://learn.microsoft.com/en-us/azure/api-management/backends?tabs=bicep#load-balancing-options) doc.

+2. **APIM create a backend**

+    `create-apim-backend.bicep` is the main template to create a new backend in APIM.

 ## Deploying with Bicep

 Bicep is an Infrastructure as Code (IaC) language developed by Microsoft for deploying Azure resources in a declarative manner.
 It simplifies the deployment process and enhances readability and maintainability of your infrastructure code.
 Here is the [official Bicep documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/)